Your First Visit

 What To Expect From Your Dermatology Visit

 Visiting a dermatology practice is an important part of maintaining your overall health.
 Your dermatologist can diagnose and evaluate a range of skin conditions, including skin cancer.
 If you have just scheduled your first dermatology appointment, you may be wondering what to expect.
-Here is an overview of what will happen during your visit to Georgia Dermatology Partners, PC.
+Here is an overview of what will happen during your visit to Georgia Dermatology Partners.

 During your dermatology appointment, you will want to make sure that your dermatologist can easily examine your skin—including the skin beneath your nails if you desire.
 If this is the case, remove any fingernail and toenail polish, and check over your skin yourself before your appointment.
 This will allow you to discuss any changes in your skin with the doctor.